-The Employment Allowance scheme (from 6 April 2014 onwards) enables eligible businesses to receive a reduction of up to £3,000 each year on their employer's Class 1 National Insurance Contributions (NICs).
+The Employment Allowance scheme enables eligible businesses to receive a reduction of up to £4,000 each year on their employer's Class 1 National Insurance Contributions (NICs).

-The Employment Allowance is designed to encourage employers to grow their businesses by recruiting more staff.
-It was aimed at helping small businesses.
-From April 2020, this allowance will not apply to organisations with an NIC bill of over £100,000.
+The Employment Allowance is designed to encourage small business employers to grow their businesses by recruiting more staff.
+The allowance has been restricted to organisations with an NIC bill of less than £100,000 in the previous tax year.
 It is estimated that at least 90% of small businesses will still benefit.

 Am I eligible for the Employment Allowance?